Well, don't worry. We can help.

+Very few people know their width fitting.
 Width fittings are described in the UK using a letter.
-Most of the shoes you will find on the high street are a D width fitting.
-If you are reading this then you are unlikely to be a D fitting.
+Most of the shoes you will find on the high street are a D width fitting - which is a standard fitting.

 Variable fit also suits those who may prefer a looser fit when sitting at home relaxing but want a more secure fit when going for a walk or moving around the house.

-When you see a variable fit on our website you will also see in brackets afterwards what the width fitting options are.
+When you see a variable fit on our website you will also see the optional extra width they offer in brackets.

-So for example a 6V (6E-8E) fitting is a 6E width fitting which can be increased to an 8E in some way.
-You will be able to read more about how this is achieved by reading the product description of the shoe.
+So for example, a 6V (6E-8E) fitting is a 6E width fitting that can be increased to an 8E in some way.
+You will be able to read more about how this is achieved by reading the shoe's product description.

 Visit our Measure Your Width page for simple instructions on how to measure the width of your feet.
 It only takes a few minutes and can help you get the perfect fit your feet are looking for!